“There are only two music journalists worth reading: Mary [Chang] and Steve Lamacq.”

-As you can probably work out, There Goes the Fear (TGTF) is a UK/US music Web site, covering live reviews, album reviews, the hottest new artists and the latest tours in the UK.
-In 2009, we added a USA editor Mary Chang based in Washington DC joined as USA editor, and TGTF was nominated for the first time in the Best Blog category in Record of the Day‘s Music Journalism and PR Awards in 2009.
-(Since then, we have been nominated four times: 2009, 2010, 2011 and 2012, until the event was discontinued.)
+There Goes the Fear (TGTF) is a UK/US/Irish music Web site, covering live reviews, album reviews, the hottest new artists and the latest tours in the UK and beyond.
+In 2009, Mary Chang based in Washington DC joined as USA editor, and TGTF was nominated for the first time in the Best Blog category in Record of the Day‘s Music Journalism and PR Awards in 2009.
+(We were nominated again in 2010, 2011 and 2012, until the event was discontinued.)
 Founder and editor Phil Singer was recognised as one of Britain’s tastemakers and offered his opinions in late 2009 for the BBC Sound of 2010 poll.
 Mary Chang became Editor-in-Chief of TGTF in August 2010.
 Our contributors are based in the UK, America and Ireland.

 In addition to album, single, EP and live reviews, you’ll also find some pretty nifty interviews with artists and profiles of bands on our radar that we recommend you keep an eye on.
 You will find on our Soundcloud interviews including those that editor Mary Chang did with musicians at the inaugural ARIA Week in Sydney, Australia in November 2012 and in Austin, Texas at SXSW 2013 and archived podcasts.
-We will continue to upload quality audio features to our Soundcloud in the coming weeks.
+We will continue to upload quality audio features to our Soundcloud in the coming weeks and months.

 In May 2013, we premiered our YouTube channel; the first video to feature on the channel was exclusive footage of the Crookes performing single ‘Dance in Colour’ at Fierce Panda’s 19th Birthday Slamdown at London Scala on 21 May 2013.
 The name of our Web site “There Goes The Fear” comes from the awesome Manchester trio Doves song of the same name.

 Hosting comes from those lovely people at United Hosting.
-We’ve been using them for over 9 years now and they never cease to amaze.
+We’ve been using them for over a decade and they never cease to amaze.
 Great support, and very little downtime.
 Just amazing.